 Choose hives that replicate natural sites used by bees, e.g. hollow trees, cavities, wooden hives.
 Learn more about hive types here.

 Avoid smoking the bees, when possible and if the character or bee race allows it.
 The reason behind this is that smoking causes stress.
 Smoke produces the same escape-impulse on bees as it would to a fire approaching the hive.
 What happens is that bees fill their bodies with as much nectar / honey as possible: They prepare for transferring the whole hive in a new location, far away from the “fire”.
 This is the reason of why they struggle stinging you, when you open the hive after smoking it: They are literally too packed with honey, so they can’t correctly use their sting!
 Thus, you should at least wait a minute after you smoked.
 In this way you give the bees the time to communicate the news and get prepared to fly out.

 Make life for parasites and diseases as difficult as possible:

 - Don’t keep hives too close to each other.
 The minimum distance between hives should at least 1.5 meters.
 If hives are stocked one on the other or side by side, infected bees could easily fail the entry of their home and contaminate another (eventually healthy) colony.

 - Allow the bees to reproduce naturally by swarming.
 Do not cut the internal wings of your queen.
 By allowing the swarming, you also help to break the varroa cycle.
 More about swarming here.

 - Follow the best practices of your local environment in terms of natural disease prevention.
-In some areas, ant acid is efficient against varroa.
+In some areas, formic acid is efficient against varroa.
 Become an expert in this topic.
 This includes asking more than one beekeeper of your area.
-Contrarily, don’t use chemical treatments for disease and pest control (varroa mite included).
+Contrarily, don’t use synthetic treatments for disease and pest control (varroa mite included).
 Learn about natural treatments here.